The Perfect Fit: The Centre Joint VS The High Joint

-“It took a while for me to recognise this outstanding American filmmaker” Robert Roope, Black Eyewear designer, recounts.
+“It took a while for me to recognise this outstanding American filmmaker,” recounts Robert Roope, Black Eyewear’s founder and designer.
 “In fact, because of his quiet, suspicious manner and heavy overcoat, I thought he might be in search of a hot meal at the Centre 33 Community Centre a couple of doors away.
 I then saw the parked chauffeur-driven Mercedes through the window and realised it must be Stanley; his wife, Christiane, daughter, and in-laws had already been to see me.
 He asked if I could arrange a sight test and supply glasses, which I did.
 He wore John Lennon style round NHS gold frames which I repaired from time to time.
 They served him well.

 My fondest memory of Stanley was watching his face as he sat in a chair looking up at my hands which I was using to illustrate how his eyes worked together and how prism lenses would improve his vision.
 There was a precious moment when I felt overwhelmed by being asked by this cinematic genius to explain how we could improve his vision.”

 Roope continued to look after Kubrick’s eyes for the next few years.